 The Drugs (Federal Inspectors, Federal Drug Laboratory and Federal Government Analysts) Rules, 1976 (the Inspectors Rules) set out the qualifications and duties of a federal inspector.

-- institute prosecutions in respect of breaches of the 1976 Act; and
+- to institute prosecutions in respect of breaches of the 1976 Act; and

-- conduct surveillance of marketed drugs for ensuring quality control.
+- to conduct surveillance of marketed drugs for ensuring quality control.